cde-ev/cdedb2/doc/source/Introduction_Architecture.rst

 * core -- basic infrastructure, servicing all realms, no user accounts
 * session -- backend only, used for resolving session keys stored in cookies

-Currently undecided fate (will maybe be integrated into other realms):

-* files -- file storage
-* i25p -- Initiative 25+

 .. _privileges:

 Privileges